Belawadi Mallamma: Alternate accounts

 A publication titled Shivaji-Mallammaji Samarotsava was published by the Kannada Department of Mumbai University in 1989, as a Marathi book.
 It is mentioned by Historians G.B Mehendale and J.D Sarkar, the book was edited by Dr. K. N. Chitnis who wrote that the book is an "early 18th Century Manuscript".
 This manuscript claims to be written by Shesho Shrinivas Mutalik for a biographical competition about Shivaji, facilitated by Shivaji's daughter-in-law and then regent of Maratha Kingdom, Tarabai, where he secured the 3rd prize.
 The narrative claims to relate the story of Mallamma, the daughter of Madhulinga Nayak of Sonda, who was married to Ishaprabhu of Belavadi.
 It details how Shivaji's soldiers seized cows from Belavadi in advance of the campaign in Karnataka.
 The subsequent conflict, resulted in Ishaprabhu being mortally wounded.
 Mallamma, after the conflict, refused to accept the aggression from Shivaji's armies and continued the resistance by ambushing him and his few remaining soldiers.
 It is documented in the Shivaji-Mallammaji Samarotsava, that Shivaji, scared for his life, sought forgiveness from Mallamma, who gave it.
 The original manuscript is lost, but a Marathi copy in Kannada letters was apparently located in Belavadi, of which is said to be transferred after Mallamma's death in 1717.
-Dr. Chitnis did accept that it has numerous modern references and interpolations, including the false reference to Mallamma defeating Shivaji; he also considered the alternative that the text may be early 18th Century.
+Dr. Chitnis did accept that it has numerous modern references and interpolations, including the reference to Mallamma defeating Shivaji; he also considered the alternative that the text may be early 18th Century.
 Some historians believe that text is a Japanese script.